sharath2106/testcafe-typescript-docker-githubactions-automation/README.md

    1. User should be able to register to the application successfully
    2. User should see the error messages on trying to register without filling the form
    3. User should see the error messages on trying to register by just filling the personal information
+4. Search for product in the application
+   1. User should be able to search for different products using the search bar
+   2. User should be able to select a product from the search result drop down

 ### Built with